 Bad warranties = expensive problems later.

-This is where your lawyer plays the biggest role.
-We look for:
+This is where your lawyer plays a crucial role.
+We review for:

-Many buyers also choose title insurance, which protects against hidden risks.
-If you're not sure whether you need title insurance, this guide may help:
+Many buyers also opt for title insurance, which protects against hidden risks.
+If you’re unsure whether title insurance is right for you, learn more here about Purchase and Sale.

 Real estate agents are not legally allowed to give legal advice.
 A lawyer: